 She was ultimately convicted on March 14, 2001, of the first-degree murder in the deaths of three veterans.
 She also was convicted of second-degree murder in the death of another veteran.

 She narrowly escaped the death penalty by lethal injection, which would have been an ironic end to the nurse who murdered via syringe.
-Instead, Gilbert got four consecutive life sentences, and the “Angel of Death,” spends the rest of her days behind bars in Texas.
+Instead, Kristen Gilbert received four consecutive life sentences, and the “Angel of Death,” spends the rest of her days behind bars in Texas.

 After learning about Kristen Gilbert, get a look at other people leading violent double lives with fellow angel of mercy, Genene Jones and Karen Boes, who may have falsely confessed to her daughter’s murder.